 Stone in all its various forms – sandstone, limestone, marble, granite, travertine, slate and the rest – is the low carbon footprint material of choice for so much construction, conservation, interior design, hard landscaping, roofing, memorialisation, and public and private art.

 Unlike man-made products, stone is a truly natural product simply taken from the ground and processed using low energy machinery into the products we use – kitchen worktops, bathroom vanity units, wall and floor tiles, shower trays, paving, kerbs and setts, cladding and so much more.

 There is no high energy transformation taking place in fuel-burning kilns that pump vast amounts of CO2 into the atmosphere as there is with the cement for making concrete, nor polluting chemicals to bind it all together as there is when resins are used to make engineered quartz, for example.
 Nature has already done all the work of making the material in its plethora of truly unique and environmentally friendly forms.

 The evidence showing how environmentally friendly stone is, is increasing.
 Historic Scotland published Embodied Carbon in Natural Building Stone in Scotland, which gives figures that show the CO2 equivalent of stone is lower than any other major building material, as does the University of Bath's Inventory of Carbon & Energy (ICE), the latest version of which was published last summer.
 The Embodied Carbon in Natural Building Stone in Scotland report can be downloaded from SISTech's website.
 Click here to go to the download area.
-And to get a PDF of the ICE report, click here.
+And to get the ICE report, click here.